elte-nlp/elte-nlp-course/lecture_source/nlp_19-augmented_llms.md

 __Distribution-based Score Fusion__

 - introduced by @Michelangiolo, used in @kim2024autoragautomatedframeworkoptimization
-- can combine scores from diffeent rerankers using __different scales__
+- can combine scores from different rerankers using __different scales__
 - first algorithm which can combine __image and text scores__ as well
 - instead of regular normalization it uses __MinMax__ scaling
 - using weighted sum to aggregate scores